Reinforcement Learning

 When state space gets large, Q-value updates can be extremely slow.
 Can learn a value function as a linear combination of features.

-- Determine its representation in terms of features
+- For each state/action pair- Determine its representation in terms of features

 - Perform Q-learning update on each feature